AmadeusITGroup/AgnosUI/docs/00-Getting-started/00-Introduction.md

 Tansu has been initially developed by following the Svelte store specifications.
 It then extends its features to achieve full store management capabilities:

 - Supports all [Svelte stores specifications](https://svelte.dev/docs/svelte-store),
 - The `Signal` capabilities have been added.
 Notably, `computed` is available in addition to `derived`.
-The store itself is a function can be invoked to obtain the current value.
+The store itself is a function that can be invoked to obtain the current value.
 - A `batch` method is provided to mitigate glitch issues.
 - Synchronous subscriber calls are ensured to prevent unpredictable issues when integrating with other frameworks.